 A native of the Boston area, by way of New York City for six years, Gabriel Lefkowitz is a violinist, composer, and conductor currently living in Knoxville, TN where he is in his fourth season as concertmaster of the Knoxville Symphony Orchestra.

-During the 2013-2014 KSO season, Gabriel will perform as featured violinist in the complete Brandenburg concerti by J.S.
-Bach (March Masterworks), as soloist in works for violin and orchestra by Beethoven, Sarasate, and Paganini (May Chamber Classics), and will host four solo/chamber recital programs at the Knoxville Museum of Art as part of the KSO's highly successful new concert series, Gabriel Lefkowitz & Friends.
+During the 2014-2015 KSO season, Gabriel will perform as soloist in Ravel’s Tzigane (October Masterworks) and Mozart’s Violin Concerto No. 3 in G Major (April Chamber Classics), and will host three solo/chamber recital programs at the Knoxville Museum of Art as part of the KSO's highly successful new concert series, Gabriel Lefkowitz & Friends.

 Gabriel holds a Bachelor’s degree from Columbia University, where he graduated magna cum laude in three years, having studied music and economics.
 In May of 2010, he earned a Masters in Violin Performance at The Juilliard School where he studied with Joel Smirnoff and Masao Kawasaki.

 In July of 2004, at age 16, Gabriel was asked to give a solo performance at the Democratic National Convention's opening night at the Fleet Center in Boston.
 His original rendition of "Amazing Grace" was seen live by millions around the world and led to an appearance on the CNN Morning Show, and a special performance for former Massachusetts Governor Mitt Romney at the State House in Boston.

 He has also performed with several popular rock and indie bands in New York, including Vampire Weekend, with whom he performed in February 2010 on Saturday Night Live.
 Gabriel was a violinist on the 2010 international Star Wars: In Concert! summer tour.